Monastic Women Leaders Say

 So thoroughly freed am I!

-from three crooked things set free: from mortar, pestle, & crooked old husband.
+from three crooked things set free: from mortar, pestle,

-Having uprooted the craving that leads to becoming, I'm set free from aging & death.
+I'm set free from aging & death.

 Therigatha, I.11 - Mutta